NICHD-BSPC/intro-rnaseq-hpc/lessons/wk4_lesson02_automating_workflow.md

 ## BONUS EXERCISE: Take advantage of wildcards

-Remember how we were able to run programs at
+Remember how we were able to run programs one whole directory at a time using wildcards like `*.fq` ?
+How could we re-write the script above to take a **whole directory** of FASTQ files as input?

 ## Running the script to submit jobs in parallel to the Slurm scheduler